almostearthling/when-command/share/doc/when-command/PACKAGE.md

 ## The old way

 As suggested above, a way to build the old `/opt` based package is still available.
 I use a script that moves all files in the former positions, removes extra and unused files and scripts, and then builds a `.deb` that can be used to install the applet in `/opt/when-command`.
 This file can be found in a GitHub [gist](https://gist.github.com/almostearthling/009fbbe27ea5ca921452), together with the `control_template` file that it needs to build the package.
-It has to be copied to a suitable build directory, made executable using `chmod a+x makepkg.sh`, modified regarding the variables at the top of the file and launched.
+It has to be copied to a suitable build directory, made executable using `chmod a+x makepkg.sh` together with `control_template`, modified regarding the variables at the top of the file and launched.